 Tantalum

-Is a rare, non-toxic transition metal, it does not react with body fluids, etc. and is therefore in surgery with implants, prostheses, bone nail used.
-Tantalum has a use temperature up to 2300 ° C, its melting point is 3000 ° C. It is therefore also used in high-performance capacitors, in microelectronics and in cars such as electrolytic capacitors.
-It is estimated the property of tantalum oxide to insulate the surface of very thin tantalum film is still stable and secure.
-In aircraft carries with an admixture of tantalum in engines and turbines for their durability and temperature resistance.
-Tantalum carbide has a melting temperature of 3880 ° C the fourth-highest melting point of all elements and the hardness of a diamond.
+Is a rare, non-toxic transition metal, it does not react with body fluids and therefore the like in the surgical implants, prostheses, bone nail employed.
+Tantalum has a use temperature up to 2300 ° C, its melting point is 3000 ° C. It is therefore also used in high-performance capacitors; in microelectronics and in cars eg electrolytic capacitors.
+It is estimated the property of tantalum oxide, very thin yet stable and safe to isolate the surface tantalum foil.
+In aircraft an admixture of tantalum in engines and turbines to their resistance and temperature resistance contributes.
+Tantalum has a melting temperature of 3880 ° C the fourth-highest melting point of all elements and the hardness of a diamond.

-Tantalum is not found pure, but always in conjunction with other minerals.
-Tantalum ores are also known as coltan, which is indispensable for cell phones.
-Main producing country Australia (825 tonnes), followed by Brazil (250 tonnes).
-Gained notoriety ensure the Congo, whose Coltanvorkommen for the bloody civil war since 1996 ...
+Tantalum is not pure before, but always in combination with other minerals.
+Tantalum ores are also known as coltan, which is indispensable for mobile phones.
+Main producing country is Australia (825 tons), followed by Brazil (250 tons).
+Gained notoriety of the Congo, provide the Coltanvorkommen for the bloody civil war since 1996 ...

 Tellurium

-Found in various ores and is used as an alloying component in steel and copper alloys.
+Found in various ores and is used as an alloy component in steel alloys, and copper.

 Terbium

-Rare metal that for laser and solid state electronics elements is used.
+Rare metal that is laser and solid state electronics elements use.

 Bismuth

-In times of economic crisis, obviously, the demand for metals is suffering, there are formed, followed in some cases high stock price decline.
-A price of metals is generally difficult to predict.
-A certain stable dynamics brings the great demand from China.
+In times of economic crisis, of course, also suffers the demand for metals; are formed z.
+T. excess inventories followed by price declines.
+A price of metals is generally difficult to be predicted.
+A certain constant dynamics brings the big demand from China.

-Non-ferrous metals on the London (alongside New York and Shanghai) Metal Exchange "LME" traded.
-However, there only metal wholesalers have access.
-This three-month contracts are negotiated in commodity prices.
-Private investors can place bets on the performance of commodities (index funds, certificates) or invest in equity funds, have the raw material mines in its portfolio.
-These systems are highly risky, because the issuer (bank, financial services) of a certificate of course can go bankrupt.
+Non-ferrous metals traded on the London (alongside New York and Shanghai) Metal Exchange "LME".
+However, there have only metal wholesalers access.
+Here commodity prices are negotiated in three-month contracts.
+Private investors can about the performance of commodities place bets (index funds, certificates) or invest in equity funds, have the raw material mines in the portfolio.
+However, these systems are highly risky because the issuer (= banking, financial services) a certificate may go bankrupt of course.

-For private investors seem to me the Spice metals to be interesting, the show almost constant a fairly constant high level of prices per ounce or kg, especially handy when it comes to small amounts is (platinum), which are still in demand with reasonable certainty, despite the crisis and which also seem to be scarce, since no new references are known.
-Platinum and indium appear to me as quite interesting, since the growth of the computer industry (indium) is not likely to stop in a still intensifying crisis.
+For private investors, the spice metals appear to be interesting that a fairly consistent high prices per ounce or kg show almost constant, especially handy when it comes to small quantities (platinum) me; which are still in demand almost certainly despite the crisis and which seem to be also scarce, as no new sites are known.
+Platinum and indium strike me as quite interesting, since the growth of the computer industry (indium) is not likely to stop in a still reinforcing crisis.

-Moreover, it seems to me also useful for targeted investments to have recycling companies in the eye, which include the important circuits, increasingly scarce metals such as platinum or indium better.
-The article quoted the Sunday newspaper shows a graph along with the percentage of recycled content of the respective metals.
-This is certainly still room for improvement, especially if shortages should occur ...
+In addition, it also seems to me useful to have targeted for investment recovery company in the eye which close the circuits importantly, increasingly scarce metals such as platinum or indium better.
+The quoted article in the Sunday newspaper also shows a graph together with the percentages of recycling share of the respective metals.
+Here is certainly still room for improvement, especially if shortages should occur ...

-It might not be a bad idea to buy as platinum and indium, and in a suitable place to store.
-I keep a safe home for basically safer than a bank.
-For what do you do when this time has closed for renovations or (currency) reform?
+It might not be a bad idea, for example, platinum and indium to buy and store it in a suitable place.
+I hold a safe at home, in principle, for safer than a bank.
+Because what you do when this has once reform closed for renovations or (currency)?

-Warning: The above ideas and thought processes are a soliloquy of a bloody laywoman on the subject.
+Warning: The above ideas and thoughts are a soliloquy of a bloody laywoman in this topic.
 But even a blind chicken ...

 Some links: